uoy-cs-eng2/mdbook-practicals/src/practicals/micronaut-kafka/03-checkin-stats.md

 Our database code is ready, and we have the necessary information about the topics to be consumed.
 We can finally write our first consumer.

-Create a class called `CheckinDeskConsumer` in the `.events` subpackage, and add this annotation:
+Create a class called `CheckinStatisticsConsumer` in the `.events` subpackage, and add this annotation:

 ```java
 @KafkaListener(